Oslandia/workshop-qwc2/workshop.md

 QGIS 2.18 is rather old, and QGIS Server has been greatly improved (and fixed!) in QGIS 3.
 So we're going to use QGIS Server 3 in the rest of the workshop.

-The workshop VM has QGIS Server 3 pre-installed.
-It is installed as a Docker image.
-You can do `docker images` in a console to verify that the `qgis-exec` Docker image is present.
-You should also see the `nginx:1.13` image, which will be our web server for QGIS Server 3.

-The Docker images are there, but no container is running for the moment.
-Starting the QGIS and the NGINX containers will be done manually, through the `docker-compose up` command.

-Before moving on to the hands-on exercise let's quickly review the improvements brought by QGIS Server 3:
+Let's first review the improvements brought by QGIS Server 3:

 * Multi-thread rendering as in QGIS Desktop
 * WFS 1.1 support